chef/knife-azure/CONTRIBUTING.md

 The [Chef CONTRIBUTING.md](https://github.com/opscode/chef/blob/master/CONTRIBUTING.md) contains important information regarding all the open source projects under Chef.
 You can find the answers to additional frequently asked questions [on the wiki](http://wiki.opscode.com/display/chef/How+to+Contribute).

-## Functional and Unit Tests
+## Integration and Unit Tests

-There are rspec unit tests in the 'spec' directory.
+There are rspec unit tests in the 'spec/unit' directory.
 If you don't have rspec already installed, you can use the 'bundler' gem to help you get the necessary prerequisites by running `sudo gem install bundler` and then `bundle install` from the chef respository.
 You can run the chef client spec tests by running `rspec spec/*` or `rake spec` from the chef directory of the chef repository.